-As a founding member of the Ansonia Quartet, she has raised $10,000 in 9 days on a crowdfunding website in 2017 and carried out a first international tour to Japan during the Summer.
-The quartet has been selected to join the Honors Chamber Music Program and Gluck Community Service Fellowship for 2017/18 Season at Juilliard, held a residency at Lunenberg Academy of Musical Performance, and appeared at Alice Tully Hall and a masterclass at the Chamber Music Society at Lincoln Center.
+As a founding member of the Ansonia Quartet, she has raised $10k in 9 days on a crowdfunding website in 2017 and carried out a first international tour to Japan.
+The quartet has held a residency at Lunenberg Academy of Musical Performance, and appeared at Alice Tully Hall, Museum of Modern Art in New York (MoMA), New York Choreographic Institute and the Chamber Music Society at Lincoln Center.

 In 2013, she has co-founded Summer in JAPAN, an annual education program for Japanese schoolchildren, inviting ten Harvard students to hometown in Japan each year.
 The program has served 800+ students in the past 6 years, providing intensive workshops in English including computer science, writing, and performing arts, and a concert series.
 She also serves as a faculty at Classical Music Institute in San Antonio.